USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_compile_and_run.md

 The CMAQ modularity makes it easy to modify or introduce a specific scientific process in CCTM.
 For example, the gas module contains several options for different gas-phase chemistry solvers that can be used to optimize model performance.
 Without the modular structure, changes to just one scientific process could entail having to modify source code throughout CCTM, thereby greatly increasing the risk of human error.

 In addition to modifying individual scientific processes, the user has the option to specify which scientific processes that the user wants to include when building the model.

+**>>COMMENT<<** I don't think the above statement is correct.
+You can't omit any scientific process but you can choose a particular option for the scientific process if it offers more than one options.

 These scientific options are split into build time options and run time options and can be configured in a multitude of ways.
 To modify any science options during build time, edit the `bldit_cctm.csh` script.
 The `bldit_cctm.csh` script also contains other information, such as the option to run in single or multiprocessor mode as well as debug mode.
 To see a complete list of optional settings reference [Appendix A](CMAQ_UG_appendix_A.md).

 Once the `bldit_cctm.csh` script is configured to the user's preference, the user is ready to run the script to build the CCTM executable.
 To do this run the following commands: